Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 When Should Your Dog Be Vaccinated?

-Vaccination is key in preventing rabies.
-Puppies should receive their first rabies vaccine at around 12 weeks of age, with booster shots as recommended by your vet.
-Regular vaccinations are essential to ensure ongoing protection for your dog.
+Vaccination is key to preventing rabies.
+Puppies should receive their first rabies vaccine around 12 weeks of age, followed by booster shots as recommended by your veterinarian.

 What If Your Dog Has Been Exposed?